ABOUT

 Trustee

-Before their final move to St. Bernard, my ancestors first settled in Elmwood Pace during the late 1800's, followed by a move to Bond Hill.
+Before their final move to St. Bernard, my ancestors first settled in Elmwood Place during the late 1800's, followed by a move to Bond Hill.
 My six siblings and I grew up in St. Bernard, where I attended St. Clement School and Roger Bacon High School.
 Following graduation, I studied Marketing at the University of Cincinnati (UC).
 Active in multiple Historical & Cemetery Associations, my interests include genealogy and cemetery research..
 A good day is finding and sharing some long forgotten tidbit from the past.

 Jan Boylan